Symptoms of ADHD

 In adults, the symptoms of ADHD are more difficult to define.
 This is largely due to a lack of research into adults with ADHD.

 For example, hyperactivity tends to decrease in adults, while inattentiveness tends to get worse as the pressure of adult life increases.
-Also, adult symptoms of ADHD tend to be far more subtle than childhood symptoms.
+Adult symptoms of ADHD also tend to be far more subtle than childhood symptoms.

 - carelessness and lack of attention to detail